stetson06/tester-repository1/2022-01-23-causal-impact.md

 <br>
 #### Application

-Here we will utilise a Python package called **pycausalimpact** to apply this algorithm to our data.
-This will model the relationships, and provide very useful plots and summarises to help us understand the results.
+Here we will utilize a Python package called **pycausalimpact** to apply this algorithm to our data.
+This will model the relationships and provide very useful plots and summaries to help us understand the results.

 ___
 <br>